SCMcoding/S.M.L-Official-Website/README.md

 2/19/2022 Website v07 Updated repository to a newer version

 6/17/2022 Updated profile pictures for both the index and contact pages.
 The Gallery page will be taken down for further updates along with the Music Status Page.

+6/17/2022: About me page is now merged with the index page

 Current bugs/Curently Fixing: